reedacus25/bgw210-to-zabbix/README.md

 Ingesting VDSL line statistics into Zabbix

-This script will parse the VDSL2 statistics from the Arris BGW210-700 RG and store them in an InfluxDB time series database.
+This script will parse the VDSL2 statistics from the Arris BGW210-700 RG and store them in an Zabbix monitoring environment.
 This script is tailored towards VDSL2 installs, not GPON/Fiber or ADSL[2+].
 I have not tested this script in a single-pair VDSL2 installation, YMMV.